akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 Issue Date: TBD

 The Department of Health and Social Services, Office of Children’s Services, is soliciting proposals for a Contractor to continuously deliver iterations of a mobile tool that will enhance mobile access to  ORCA for targeted users of the system.
-Initially, the mobility efforts  will focus on initial assessment workers that need to access specific assets in the ORCA system.
+Initially, the mobility efforts  will focus on initial assessment workers that need to access specific assets in the ORCA system. ok

 ------------------------------------------------------------------